How to Help Your Child Survive An Active Shooting

 - Spatial awareness

-Pay attention to the layouts of buildings, location of the stairs, corridors, hallways, emergency exits, windows, and mark them as possible evacuation routes.
+Teach your child to pay attention to the layouts of buildings, location of the stairs, corridors, hallways, emergency exits, windows, and mark them as possible evacuation routes.

 Practice 3: Figure out evacuation plans for the places you visit most often and practice modeling these plans until it becomes a habit.
 (This saves lives during fires and crowd emergencies as well.)